Shoot 'Em Up (film): Production

 Davis had wanted to make an action film which focused on guns and was devoid of explosions.
-He conceived the film after seeing a scene from John Woo's critically acclaimed action film Hard Boiled (1992), in which star Chow Yun-fat rescues newborn babies from gangsters while engaged in a gunfight.
-Davis felt that the scene could be expanded into a feature-length film, a "gun-like" version of Run Lola Run (1998).
+He conceived the film after seeing a scene from John Woo's film Hard Boiled (1992), in which Chow Yun-fat rescues newborn babies from gangsters while engaged in a gunfight.
+Davis felt that the scene could be expanded into a feature film, a "gun-like" version of Run Lola Run (1998).
 By 2000, Davis had begun writing the screenplay; when the script was finished, however, studios refused to get it made after the Columbine High School massacre happened, causing him to shelve the project and return to making low-budget independent films.

 During his subsequent years as an independent filmmaker, Davis started putting together an animatic of the script's action scenes using a Wacom tablet and the iMovie app.
 The animatic, which he made originally as a hobby, became his pitch animation in finding a producer for the project.
 He sent the script to Don Murphy, a producer he went to film school with at the USC School of Cinematic Arts, and Murphy as well as co-producers Susan Montford and Rick Benattar enjoyed it.
 Murphy, Montford and Benattar also saw the film's potential as a big-budget production, so they sent the animatic to major film studio New Line Cinema.
 New Line executives Jeff Katz and Cale Boyter liked it and they passed it on to Toby Emmerich, who greenlit the project at the behest of New Line founder Bob Shaye.

 Davis's first choice to play Smith was Clive Owen, who signed as the lead because the script impressed him.
 The role of Donna went to Monica Bellucci, who liked the script and the character: an independent woman who "does dangerous, dark dirty things in a playful way".
 The multilingual Bellucci dubbed herself in the film's French and Italian versions.
 Davis cast Paul Giamatti, who usually played "nice guy" roles, against type to avoid the stereotype of a physically imposing villain, and because he believed Giamatti could deliver the duality of the role.

 Shoot 'Em Up was produced on a budget of $39 million.
 Principal photography took place in Toronto and lasted fifty-five days, with Hong Kong's Peter Pau serving as cinematographer.
 Before filming, Owen and Giamatti were trained in firearms.
 Although he found the stunts physically demanding, Owen resolved to perform most of them himself.
 In the skydiving scene, he was aided by a Cirque du Soleil safety harness.
 Eighty firearms were used during production, and $70,000 of the film's budget was allocated for 6,000 squibs.